 Archie Douglas, of Edinburgh, who was diagnosed with a terminal brain tumour five years ago, is walking the length of the Forth/Clyde and Union canals across Scotland to support DEC’s latest appeal for the victims of the recent Indonesian tsunami.

-Archie, who has twice served in Afghanistan with the Royal Regiment of Scotland, has made a remarkable recovery with the help of pioneering surgery and aggressive radio an chemotherapy but the neurological side effects mean he is currently unable to work.
+Archie, who has twice served in Afghanistan with the Royal Regiment of Scotland, has made a remarkable recovery with the help of pioneering surgery and aggressive radio and chemotherapy, but the neurological side effects mean he is currently unable to work.

-Archie set off from Bowling on the Clyde in West Dunbartonshire yesterday (Wednesday 17 October) and is due to arrive in Edinburgh tomorrow on Friday, a total distance of 63 miles over three days.
+Archie set off from Bowling on the Clyde in West Dunbartonshire yesterday (Wedesday) and is due to arrive in Edinburgh tomorrow, a total distance of 63 miles over three days.

 Along the way, Archie wants to meet as many people as possible to tell them about the life saving work of the DEC and of course, encourage people to walk with him and support the